Volunteer and Service Learning Center

 Please note: The BC BIGS Franklin Field Program involves a larger time commitment than the other BC BIGS Programs.

 These are school-day mentoring programs where Big Brothers and Big Sisters meet their Little Brothers or Little Sisters on a weekly basis at a local Boston Public school for lunch and recess.
 A Big can help make school a more fun and enjoyable place to be by spending time with their Little, eating together, playing sports, sharing stories, doing arts and crafts, or simply sitting and talking together.
-Throughout the summer months, school-based matches are encouraged to keep in touch via letters and e-mails and many of these relationships grow to exist outside the school setting.
 The commitment is one hour per week with your Little, plus any travel time into Brighton or Allston.

 Visit McElroy 114